Can You Trust Guardio To Keep You Safe Online?

 Very limited identity theft and fraud protection

-Guardio claims to offer identity protection, but — aside from looking for your email address in data leaks — it does little to prevent or resolve identity theft and fraud.
+Guardio claims to offer identity protection, but — aside from looking for your email address and phone number in data leaks — it does little to prevent or resolve identity theft and fraud.
 Its browser protection may shield you from some of the effects of identity theft, but it won't solve the problem in the long term.

-- Antivirus or VPN protection
+- Device antivirus or VPN protection

-- Credit monitoring
+- Credit monitoring and fraud alerts

 - Public records monitoring